 Due to poverty and poor household economic conditions, Cambodian children and youth have the highest risk for ending up in exploitive work situations and not to attend school.

-TIME TO ACT!
-Accelerating Efforts To Eliminate Child, Early and Forced Marriage
+Time to Act!
+Accelerating Efforts to End Child, Early and Forced Marriage in Asia